WeCanCodeIT/WCCI-FullTime-Winter2017-CLE/Week3/Assignments/VirtualPet/README.md

 Also, remember that more features `!=` better.
 Pick a focus for your pet.
 Maybe go with a theme.

 Once you've designed the class, it's time to think about the user interface.
 We're using a Console interface for now, so it will likely involve some sort of loop and a menu showing possible actions, as well as indicating the state of the pet.

-You'll have to decide when to call the `Tick` method - if you want it to `Tick` every time the menu is shown, or for a stretch task you could explore using a separate thread to have `Tick`s occur automatically every second.
+If you decide to include the optional extension, you'll have to decide when to call the `Tick` method - if you want it to `Tick` every time the menu is shown, or for a stretch task you could explore using a separate thread to have `Tick`s occur automatically every second.

 Your user interface should live in the `Main` method of the `Program` class.
 You should also have a `VirtualPet` class in a separate file.